Japan Maritime Self-Defense Force: 21st century

+In November 2009, the JMSDF announced plans for a larger "helicopter carrier", the Izumo-class helicopter destroyer.
+In 2025, these vessels were re-classified as "multi-role aircraft-carrying cruisers" as part of their conversion to operate F-35B V/STOL fighters.
+This made them de facto aircraft carriers.
+To avoid controversy, the ruling parties initially classified the vessels "multi-purpose operation destroyers" and then, in 2025, as "multi-role aircraft-carrying cruisers".
+The first of these ships was laid down in 2012 and was launched on 6 August 2013.
+Two vessels of the class were in service as of 2025.

 The submarine fleet of the JMSDF consists of some of the most technologically advanced diesel-electric submarines in the world.
 This is due to careful defense planning in which the submarines are routinely retired from service ahead of schedule and replaced by more advanced models.
 In 2010 it was announced that the Japanese submarine fleet would be increased in size for the first time in 36 years.

-After a meeting between the Japanese Foreign Minister and U.S. Ambassador to Japan on 4 March 2014, the Japanese Defense Ministry and U.S. Department of Defense announced they would hold studies for the joint development of the littoral vessel under the bilateral Mutual Defense Assistance Agreement.
+After a meeting between the Japanese Foreign Minister Fumio Kishida (Second Abe Cabinet) and U.S. Ambassador to Japan Caroline Kennedy on 4 March 2014, the Japanese Defense Ministry and U.S. Department of Defense announced they would hold studies for the joint development of the littoral vessel under the bilateral Mutual Defense Assistance Agreement.
 The vessel is planned to be a high-speed trimaran designed for operations in shallow coastal waters capable of carrying helicopters, possibly a lighter variant of the American 3,000 t littoral combat ship.

-The study is in response to the growth of the Chinese People's Liberation Army Navy and budgetary issues with the U.S. military that may affect their ability to operate in the Pacific.
+The study was conducted in response to the growth of the Chinese People's Liberation Army Navy and budgetary issues with the U.S. military that may affect their ability to operate in the Pacific.
 The J-LCS would be used to intervene during Chinese ship incursions near the Senkaku Islands and other contested areas in the East China Sea, and possibly counter similar Chinese vessels like the Type 056 corvette and Type 022 missile boat.
 A 1,000 tonne J-LCS with an enlarged hull could operate the SH-60K anti-submarine helicopter or the MCH-101 airborne mine countermeasures (AMCM) helicopter.